 The RBSC was founded in the end of 2015.
 Several Russian–speaking enthusiasts joined together in the desire to further develop the MSX platform, which they first encountered within the educational facilities in the USSR.
 That was in the last century, in the distant 90s.
 In the beginning, the group consisted of only 3 people, but then, as the group developed, several more enthusiasts joined in.

-Today the group consists of 7 Russian–speaking people from several different countries — Germany, Sweden and Russia.
+Today the group consists of 7 Russian–speaking people from several different countries, including Germany and Russia.
 We have electronics engineers to create hardware and programmers to develop software.
 There are also testers, administrators of our network resources, 3D model designer, webmaster and technical writer.
 It is interesting that our real jobs do not always correspond to what we are doing within the group.
 For example, some of us are electricians, museum administrators and teachers of foreign languages.
 We are different, but all of us are united by one thing — the love for the MSX platform.

 Many of us became familiar with the MSX platform in schools or colleges.
 During 1985–1989 the USSR's Ministry of education purchased many sets of educational computers named "KYBT" (Set of Educational Computing Equipment) and "KYBT2" for schools, colleges and universities.
 So we've got many Yamaha MSX computer sets connected to each other via a local network.
 For us, the Soviet schoolchildren and students, those computers were the epitome of excellence.
 And since then, the nostalgic feelings for these wonderful computers have lived within us, although we have not always been aware about that.
 And that nostalgia lasted until we saw those computers for sale in online markets.
 Now each of us has at least one Yamaha MSX computer, and some even managed to make a collection of different versions of those computers.